FlatFilers/create-flatfile-javascript-simplified/README.md

 and
 `environment_id="us_env_12345"`

+You will add these to your index.html under the `FlatFileJavaScript.startFlatfile()` declaration

 After adding your environment id and publishable key you can open the index.html in your browser and get uploading!